• •

 Oliver and Olivia Mosaic Crochet Baby Blanket Pattern

 This is the perfect baby blanket for anyone.
 The repeating pattern will help you work on mosaic crochet muscle memory.
-And the end result is impressive.
+And the result is impressive.

 Chic Modern Mosaic Blocks Throw